Women + Water Exhibit

 - Tinker Schuman, Lac du Flambeau Band of Lake Superior Ojibwe, Wisconsin, United States

-Mary is currently seeking women from around the globe who are working for water.
+Mary is still seeking to connect with women from around the globe who are working for water.
 Her hope is that the exhibit will travel nationally and internationally.

 This exhibit is sponsored in part by the University of Wisconsin-Trout Lake Limnology Station and the Wisconsin Arts Board.